cassiecarr/CarND-AdvancedLaneLines-P4-1/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform can be found in [find_lane_lines.py](find_lane_lines.py) line 55. `src` and `dst` points were defined and `cv2.getPerspectiveTransform(src, dest)` was used to determine the perspective transform coefficients.
+The code for my perspective transform can be found in [find_lane_lines.py](find_lane_lines.py) line 55. `src` and `dest` points were defined and `cv2.getPerspectiveTransform(src, dest)` was used to determine the perspective transform coefficients.
 The output was then input into the function `cv2.warpPerspective()` in order to create a top-down view of the image.

-I chose to hardcode the source and destination points and verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I chose to hardcode the source and destination points and verified that my perspective transform was working as expected by drawing the `src` and `dest` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 Here is an example of a warped image: